mjc-gh/pisces/README.md

    0.0.3

 COMMANDS:
-   analyze     Analyze and interact one or more URLs for phishing collect     Collect HTML and assets for one or more URLs screenshot  Screenshot one or more URLs help, h     Shows a list of commands or help for one command
+   analyze     Analyze one or more URLs for phishing collect     Collect HTML and assets for one or more URLs screenshot  Screenshot one or more URLs help, h     Shows a list of commands or help for one command